AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/tPrime_helper/README.md

 See the `_schemas.py` file for detailed information about the contents of the input JSON.

 TPrime Helper parses toStream_sync_params to find the SYNC file, assuming the data has been saved and processed through CatGT using probe folders.
-So, a file of sync edges from a probe is expected to be in the probe folder: catgt_<run name>_g<gate>\<run name>_g<gate>_imec<probe index>\
+So, a file of sync edges from a probe is expected to be in the probe folder:

+\catgt_<run name>_g<gate>\<run name>_g<gate>_imec<probe index>

 spike_times.npy files for all probes for which there are sync edge files are read in and translated to seconds using the sample rate stored in params.py.
-(Note: the sample rate written out by rezToPhy is replaced by a higher precision value in the kilosort_helper module).
+(Note: the sample rate written out by rezToPhy is replaced by a value with more significant figures in the kilosort_helper module).

-The CatGT command line is parsed:
+The CatGT command line is parsed to find all extracted edge files:

-All SY extracted(except toStream)are designated fromstreams
+-All SY extracted (except toStream) are designated fromstreams

-For all probes not specified as the toStream, the file <probe_folder>\imecN_ks2\spike_times_sec.txt are designated events files
+-For all probes not specified as the toStream, the file <probe_folder>\imecN_ks2\spike_times_sec.txt are designated events files

-If tostream is not XA or XD, niStream_sync is designated a fromstream
+-If tostream is not XA or XD, niStream_sync is designated a fromstream

-All XA and XD extracted which are not specified as the the toStream or the niStream_sync are designated events files
+-All XA and XD extracted which are not specified as the the toStream or the niStream_sync are designated events files

 These parameters are used to build the TPrime command line.

-After running TPrime, the output times are resaved in npy format, as floats.
+TPrime outputs the corrected times in text files.
+After it is run, these output times are resaved in npy format, as floats.

 Notes:
 - Since auxiliary data is usually collected at lower sample rates, a probe should be selected as the reference tostream